Oelin/pickle-rce/readme.md

 # pickle-rce
-This script exploits python's pickle library to perform RCE.
+PoC showing how python's pickle library to can be used for RCE.